laszewski/laszewski.github.io/README.md

 open http://127.0.0.1:4000/
 ```

 Or clicking on the link and open it.

-Note: that it is not enough to just reload the page if you do major changes to the _config.yal file or add and change images.
-In that case just interrupt the server and use `make serve` again.
+When you make chnges and the
+server still runs, the changes will be automatically
+populated.
+However you need to refersh the Webpage in the browser.

 ## Deployment